-Week 1 - January 12 (Project) Research Plan Week 2 - January 19 (Project) Pilot of Survey

-Week 3 - January 26 (Individual) Data to Information

-Week 4 - February 2 (Project) Analysis Plan

-Week 5 - February 9 (Individual) Presentation Strategies

-Week 7 - February 23 (Project) Data Analysis

-Week 8 - March 1 (Project) Draft of Audience-Specific Presentation

-Week 9 - March 8 (Project) Draft of Research Compendium and Audience-

-Specific Written Piece

-Week 10 - March 15 (Project) Final Products
+Week 1 - January 10 (Project) Research Plan Week 2 - January 17 (Project) Pilot of Survey Week 3 - January 24 (Individual) Data to Information Week 4 - January 31 (Project) Analysis Plan Week 5 - February 7 (Individual) Presentation Strategies I Week 6 - February 14 (Individual) Presentation Strategies II Week 7 - February 21 (Project) Data Analysis Week 8 - February 28 (Project) Draft of Audience-Specific Presentation Week 9 - March 7 (Project) Draft of Research Compendium and Audience- Specific Written Piece Week 10 - March 16 (Project) Final Products

-Research Plan (Project, due January 12 at 6:00) Now that you have the schedule for the rest of the year, it's time to make a detailed plan of attack for your project.
-Your research plan is the next level of detail from the proposal you completed in December and includes the specific deliverables below.
-Your plan should include: who, what, when, where, how.
+Research Plan (Project, due January 10) Now that you have the schedule for the rest of the year, it's time to make a detailed plan of attack for your project.
+Your research plan is the next level of detail from the proposal you completed in December and includes these specific deliverables: who, what, when, where, how.
 Define the roles of members in your group at each stage of the work.
 State the timing and approach for what you will do around data collection, analysis, and production related to your project.
 This deliverable is intended to be useful to you.
 Use a format that works for your group but includes the elements described here.
-The product could be project management software, just a table of activities and dates, whatever, but not more than 5 pages, double spaced.
+The product could be built in project management software, could just be a table of activities and dates, whatever, but not more than 5 pages, double spaced.

-Pilot of Survey (Project, due January 19 at 6:00) The Human Subjects Review process locks down the population of your survey and the specific questions.
-But we also encourage groups to do pilot testing of survey instruments.
+Pilot of Survey (Project, due January 17) The Human Subjects Review process locks down the population of your survey and the specific questions.
+But we also expect groups to do pilot testing of survey instruments.
 To be consistent with the Human Subjects approval process, any proposed changes must be minor and cannot cross the ethical lines you drew in your HSR submission.
 This deliverable involves a very small scale test of your survey instrument to identify problems.
+The purpose of conducting a pilot of a survey is to get feedback about the survey from potential respondents.
+Therefore, in addition to filling out the survey, you want pilot respondents to share their reactions to the survey and the questions.
 You will submit a no more than 2 page, double spaced, description of your pilot test and specific information about proposed changes (if any) in your survey.

-Data to Information Assignment (Individual, due January 26 at 6:00) This assignment is in the "knowledgeable consumer" category.
+Data to Information Assignment (Individual, due January 24) This assignment is in the "knowledgeable consumer" category.
 You will demonstrate the ability to critique a study for its accessibility to a general audience.
 You will also be looking at the data-to-information transformation to see whether you believe the specific variables were specified correctly.
 Do you think the author chose the right measures to answer the question?
 Does the conclusion match the variables and methods they used?
 Submit a link to the report or article that you are critiquing.
-You may use an article you chose for first quarter.
-Your discussion should be 6-8 pages, double spaced.
+You may use an article you used for the methodology essay Fall quarter.
+Your discussion should be 3-5 pages, double spaced.

-Analysis Plan (Project, due February 2 at 6:00) In January you provided your project plan.
+Analysis Plan (Project, due January 31) Earlier, you provided your project plan.
 At this point you know a lot more about your specific qualitative and quantitative findings and the tools you will use to analyze your data.
 What is your plan for analyzing your data?
 What software will you use?
 What statistics will you calculate?
 How will you compile and analyze your qualitative data?
 Like the research plan from January, the format for this should be something that works for your group.
 Submit the format that your group has chosen to organize this plan, but, if the write up is a traditional report, 3-5 pages double spaced.